 The extent to which the Counsel's Office has been involved in the judicial appointment process has varied across administrations.
-(Goldman, Slotnick, Gryski, and Schiavoni 2005, 2007; Goldman, Slotnick, Gryski, Zuk, and Schiavoni, 2003) In several recent administrations, the White House Counsel oversaw the process from start to finish: the Counsel chaired the judicial selection committee, supervised the vetting and clearance process, and prepared the nominee for confirmation.
-In every administration, the judicial nomination process required the careful coordination of several White House offices, consultation with the Justice Department, and extended negotiations with U.S. Senators.
+(Goldman, Slotnick and Schiavoni, 2013; Goldman, Slotnick, Gryski, and Schiavoni, 2005, 2007; Goldman, Slotnick, Gryski, Zuk, and Schiavoni, 2003) In several recent administrations, however, the White House Counsel oversaw the process from start to finish: the Counsel chaired the judicial selection committee, supervised the vetting and clearance process, and prepared the nominee for confirmation.
+Obama Counsel Robert Bauer delegated primary responsibility for overseeing judicial nominations to an associate Counsel (Susan Davies), who led the judicial nominations team.